willbeeps/willbeeps.github.io/_posts/2025-06-02-line-in-the-sand.markdown

 ---
 layout: post
-title:  "Marking my line in the sand"
+title:  "A line in the sand"
-category: User research
+category: User research, AI
 date:   2025-06-02 16:00:07 +0000
 ---